dskinnion/Gov1347_Blog/posts/4_Blog_Post_Incumbency.md

 ![TFC2 MODEL PREDICTION](../figures/TFC_2_2020_prediction.png)

 This predicts Trump will lose with ~193 Electoral Votes.
-However, the upper bound on the 95% Confidence Interval is ~353, which would be a win for Trump.
+However, the upper bound on the 95% Confidence Interval is ~353, which would be a win for Trump, so this model does not definitively predict a win for Biden.

 ### Comparison to Polling Model